my-devices/sdk/WebTunnel/WebTunnelSSH/README.md

 or `/ssh-client` command-line argument), an error message is printed and `WebTunnelSSH` exits.

-`WebTunnelSSH` will prompt for your Remote Manager username and password and then launch the SSH client with correct parameters for host, port number and remote user name.
+`WebTunnelSSH` will prompt for your macchina.io REMOTE username and password and then launch the SSH client with correct parameters for host, port number and remote user name.